 - Robert Michels, Political Parties: A Sociological Study of the Oligarchical Tendencies of Modern Democracy (1911)

-- Oxfam: Billionaire wealth surges by $2 trillion in 2024
+- Oxfam: Billionaire wealth jumps three times faster in 2025

 - Lawfare: When Leaders Override Term Limits